-Tier 2/3 Team 0 O 0 • • A1 Tier 2/3 team structure A Tier 2/3 team meets at least once per month; uses structured agendas, roles, and problem-solving operating procedures (e.g., Team-Initiated Problem Solving, etc.); and routinely reviews data, updates action plans, and monitors Advanced Tier system implementation progress.
-0: Not at all in place 1: A little in place 2: Somewhat in place 3: Mostly in place 4: Completely in place A2 Tier 2/3 team composition The Tier 2/3 team has (1) consistent (>80% attendance) representation at meetings from school administrators, teachers, school behavioral health, community-based mental health, other child-serving organizations, family, and youth; (2) expertise in student academic and behavior patterns, school operations across grades and programs, community data, behavioral health, implementation science, and facilitation/coaching; and (3) decision-making authority about advanced tier related policy and procedures and allocation of funding and other resources (professional development, supportive technology, etc.).
-0: Not at all in place 1: A little in place 2: Somewhat in place 3: Mostly in place 4: Completely in place А3 Tier 2/3 team data-based decision making The Tier 2/3 team reviews existing data monthly, including school data (discipline, attendance, grades, nurse visits, universal screening, school climate etc.) and community data (substance misuse, wait times for services, suicidal ideation/attempts, hospitalizations, child welfare contacts, juvenile justice interactions, etc.).
-The team uses data to support action planning that includes identifying Tier 2/3 needs/gaps, informing system intervention strategies, and monitoring progress at the advanced tier system level.
-0: Not at all in place 1: A little in place 2: Somewhat in place 3: Mostly in place 4: Completely in place A 4 Tier 2/3 team facilitation/coaching The Tier 2/3 team receives at least two hours of coaching/facilitation per month from an external and/or internal coach with expertise in NH's MTSS-B framework.
-The coach socializes the team to the MTSS-B framework, processes, and role of the coach; supports facilitation of Tier 2/3 team meetings; guides planning and implementation; supports completion of MTSS-B tools; and provides interactive problem-solving and support.
+Tier 2/3 Team \circ O 0 • • A1 Tier 2/3 team structure The team meets at least once per month; uses structured agendas, roles, and problem-solving operating procedures (e.g., Team-Initiated Problem Solving, etc.); and routinely reviews data, updates action plans, and monitors Tier 2/3 system implementation progress.
+0: Not at all in place 1: A little in place 2: Somewhat in place 3: Mostly in place 4: Completely in place A2 Tier 2/3 team composition The team has (1) consistent (>80% attendance) representation at meetings from school administrators, teachers, school behavioral health, community-based mental health, other child-serving organizations, family, and youth; (2) knowledge and expertise in student academic and behavior patterns, school operations across grades and programs, community data, behavioral health, implementation science, and facilitation/coaching; and (3) decision-making authority about advanced tier related policy and procedures and allocation of funding and other resources (e.g., professional development, supportive technology, etc.).
+0: Not at all in place 1: A little in place 2: Somewhat in place 3: Mostly in place 4: Completely in place А3 Tier 2/3 team data-based decision making The team reviews existing school (e.g., discipline, attendance, grades, nurse visits, universal screening data, school climate etc.) and community (e.g., substance misuse, wait times for services, suicidal ideation/attempts, hospitalizations, child welfare contacts, juvenile justice interactions, etc.) data monthly.
+The team uses these data to support action planning, including monitoring progress at the Tier 2/3 system level, identifying Tier 2/3 needs/gaps, and informing Tier 2/3 system intervention strategies.
+0: Not at all in place 1: A little in place 2: Somewhat in place 3: Mostly in place 4: Completely in place A 4 Tier 2/3 team facilitation/coaching Advanced tier team(s) receive at least two hours of coaching/facilitation per month from an external and/or internal coach with expertise in NH's MTSS-B model.
+The MTSS-B coach socializes the Advanced Team(s) to the MTSS-B model, process, and role of the coach; facilitates district team meetings; guides MTSS-B planning and implementation; supports completion of MTSS-B tools; and provides interactive problem-solving and support.
 0: Not at all in place 1: A little in place 2: Somewhat in place 3: Mostly in place 4: Completely in place